Sandhana-Krishnan-S/Furry-Finds/README.md

     review done nothing happend

-    Nav bar was done today and i dont feel like to code today and design
+    Foo bar was done today and i dont feel like to code today and design

+    new Nav done for login user

+    backend user login and register done yahhh

 **DO SOME FUNCTIONALITY LIKE SEARCH CATEGORY AND LOGIN CART ETC..
 STUPID...**